floybix/floybix.github.io/_posts/2014-11-05-htm-protocols.md

   (cell-segments [this cell-id]
     "A vector of segments on the cell, each being a synapse map."))
 {% endhighlight %}

-These 6+1 functions have been sufficient to get the HTM algorithms running.
-How to get them to run _fast_ is another question.

 ## Alternative backends